 We also heard from the perspective of a funder (National Institute for Health Research) which provides open access to protocols while trials are underway.
 The voice of industry was included too with worrying stories about how the selective presentation of data by investigators can lead to poor quality science.

 Prospective registration of preclinical studies is needed

 Attendees at the workshop could make their views heard on the main purpose of the meeting: whether prospective registration of preclinical studies is necessary to reduce publication bias.
-We heard from proponents of this view who initially had the audience on their side (a pre-debate vote showed most support for prospective registration).
+We heard from proponents of this view who initially had the audience on their side (a pre-debate vote showed the most support for prospective registration).

 However, the opponents of this view produced sufficiently convincing arguments that they swung the vote after the debate.
-The debate whetted our appetite for breakout sessions to look more closely at the benefits and limitations for the various stakeholders (researchers, journals, funders, industry, institutions) on prospective study registration, publishing models and repositories and lots of feedback was generated.
+The debate whetted our appetite for breakout sessions to look more closely at the benefits and limitations for the various stakeholders (researchers, journals, funders, industry, institutions) on prospective study registration, publishing models and repositories and lots of feedback were generated.

 It seemed that there was a pivotal role for funders to play in making prospective study registration a condition of grant funding and the benefits of this to other stakeholders would encourage cooperation too.